ryo-tan/csv-reader/README.md

 ## Assumptions
 ### CSV Files
-This project assumes that the CSV file will be in a format where the data header is at the first row.
+This project assumes that the CSV file will be in a format where the data header is in the first row.

 ## Future Roadmap
 Extend `create-react-app` eslint configuration to fix current warning